Chapter 8:

 "You can fight in whatever method and means suit you.
 The arena will read your will and intentions, and gather the appropriate challengers."

-Kairo glanced up and around the stadium's benches and saw a crowd of people in various quality robes, armor and cloaks filed into rows.
+Kairo glanced up and around the stadium's benches and saw a crowd of people in various quality robes, armor and cloaks filing into rows.

 "Um, what is with the audience?"

-And added with a pat to the man's shoulder and smirk.
+And added with a pat to the man's shoulder.
 "It's not every day a demon gets to see a wizard make a play!
-So do your best to put on a great show."
+Do your best to put on a great show."

 Kairo looked worryingly over the hundreds of people crammed onto a bench.